 Behaviour-based emails can help you reach out to your clients with tailored content.
 If you have an email automation service and notice that your client has a low opening rate you may recommend an email automation guide and offer them additional tailor-made content that addresses their problem.

 You can also promote new additions and functionality of your product based on their activity.
 If you have added new options to your email editor to your service, send them a newsletter detailing all the new options and a material how it can benefit their business.

 Automate your personalization

 Having a large client base with large amounts of data can be a challenge for smaller teams to manage while also personalizing their email outreach.
-Email automation services can help set up track the more routine process allowing email marketing teams to dedicate more time on their personalization efforts.
+Email automation services can help set up tracking the more routine process allowing email marketing teams to dedicate more time to their personalization efforts.